Samsung December 2021 security update is now rolling out for these Galaxy devices

 Year after year, the Galaxy S series has been the essential Android phone to own, serving as one of the strongest and most popular competitors to Apple’s iPhone.
 To respect the additional cost of buying a flagship phone, Samsung makes monthly updates available to Galaxy S series devices before lower-end phones.

-So far, the only Galaxy S phone to get this month’s patch is the Galaxy S10, which received the update on December 6 starting in Europe.
+The first Galaxy S phone to get this month’s patch was the Galaxy S10, which received the update on December 6 starting in Europe.
+Owners of the Galaxy S21 series in Europe were next, on December 8, with those flagships merely getting a bump to the security patch level as they’re already running One UI 4.0.

 - Galaxy S10 / S10+ / S10e — G97xFXXSEFUL1 (Released first in Switzerland)